2015 Tianjin explosions: Explosions

 The first reports of a fire at a warehouse in the Binhai New Area began coming in at around 22:50 local time (14:50 UTC) on 12 August.
 The first responders were unable to keep the fire from spreading.
 Firefighters who first arrived on the scene proceeded to douse the fire with water as they were unaware that dangerous chemicals were stored on the site, thereby setting in motion a series of more violent chemical reactions.

 At around 23:30 (15:30 UTC), the first explosion occurred and registered as a magnitude 2.3 earthquake, generating seismic shock-waves energetically equivalent to 2.9 tonnes of TNT.
 After 30 seconds, a second violent explosion occurred, causing most of the damage and injuries with shock-waves felt many kilometres away.
 The second explosion registered as a magnitude 2.9 earthquake and generated seismic shock-waves with energy equivalent to 21.9 tonnes of TNT.
 The resulting fireballs reached hundreds of meters in height.
 Around 23:40 (15:40 UTC) on 15 August, a series of eight smaller explosions occurred in the port as fire from the original blasts continued to spread.
 The total energy release was equivalent to 28 tonnes of TNT, or 100GJ.

 The explosion was large enough to be photographed by Himawari, a geostationary meteorological satellite operated by the Japan Meteorological Agency (JMA).
 Chinese scientists subsequently estimated that the second more powerful explosion involved the detonation of about 800 tonnes of ammonium nitrate, based on crater size and lethality radius (336 tons TNT equivalent, based on relative effectiveness factor of 0.42).

 One month after the explosion, official reports listed 173 deaths and 797 injuries.
 Media reported the area to be densely populated, with around 5,600 families living within 1.5 km radius of the plant, the closest being only 520 m away.
 Neither the developers nor the buyers were aware of the latent dangers of the activities at the nearby site, with developers also claiming to be victims.
 According to the Tianjin government, more than 700 people were injured by the explosion, many with extensive injuries, mostly from burns and explosive blast injuries.
-Over a thousand firefighters were on scene, and 104 were killed, of which 24 were China Fire Services firefighters from the People's Armed Police and the other 80 were volunteer firefighters (5 volunteers were presumed dead).
+More than a thousand firefighters responded to the scene.
+A total of 104 were killed: 24 were firefighters from the China Fire Services branch of the People’s Armed Police, and 80 were volunteer firefighters.
+An additional five volunteer firefighters were presumed dead.
 One surviving firefighter from his team, a 19-year-old named Zhou Ti (周倜), was found on the morning of 14 August.
 The death toll, which also included 11 police officers, was the worst in a single incident for Chinese front line responders since the founding of the People's Republic of China in 1949.